-It has a variety of different strengths including a cream version but the very best Cointrea comes in a dark brown square bottle at 40%ABV.
+It has a variety of different strengths including a cream version but the very best Cointreau comes in a dark brown square bottle at 40%ABV.

-You can serve your Cointreur on the rocks or frappé with ice or crystals and in many cocktails.
+You can serve your Cointreau on the rocks or frappé with ice or crystals and in many cocktails.

 The term crème was originally used to make a distinction from the dry spirits such as cognac or calvados.

 Most popular ones are crème de banane which is banana, cacao which is chocolate or cocoa and is available in both dark and white (just for you to know if you are a chocoholic!), cassis which is blackcurrant, fraise which is strawberry, framboise which is raspberry and menthe which is mint.

-They are best served at the end of your dinner, preferably frappé which means to pour them over shaved ice rather than having them neat.
+They are best served at the end of your dinner, preferably frappé, which means to pour them over shaved ice rather than having them neat.

 Produced in two centres, Château de Bourg in the Cognac region of France and at Neauphle-le-Château near Paris.

 and a great varieties of wonderful French desserts such as flamed

-This is Dutch in origin yet it's name is surely French - probably as it is to do with romance and seduction - meaning 'perfect love'.
+This is Dutch in origin yet it's name is surely French, probably as it is to do with romance and seduction, meaning 'perfect love'.

 Flavoured with lemons or citrus fruits such as cloves, cinnamon, coriander seeds and violets.

 is made by both the Dutch and the French and served either as it is or

-Pastis is what can be described as an in between times drink as well as just an aperitif.
+Pastis is what can be described as an in-between times drink, as well as just an aperitif.

-When added to water it clouds up and this is what gives Pastis it's name - the old southern French term meaning muddled or hazy.
+When added to water it clouds up and this is what gives Pastis it's name, the old southern French term meaning 'muddled' or 'hazy'.

 It has the flavour of aniseed which is said to have been an aid for digestion since the time of the Egyptians.